 We committed to man the switchyard 24/7/365.
 Initially the operations were expected to be more “intensive” than they turned out to be.
 Four extra employees were hired to assist with the switchyard operations, however they can be and are used for other purposes.
 We will follow with more information as it becomes available.

 3. Do we understand that you are entering into a switchyard maintenance contract for five years?
 Yes!
-Wtnew ownerIf so, may we have a copy and what is the annual cost?
+We currently anticipate entering into this agreement but are willing to refrain from doing so if the new owner finds it objectionable.
+If so, may we have a copy and what is the annual cost?
 We are unable to release because of confidentiality issues with Cinergy.

 4. Are you willing to enter into an agreement to provide turbine maintenance after the warranty?